july, 2010

 I was born in semarang – central java – indonesia; I am the youngest in the family, I have two brothers.

 After I graduated high school, I moved to jakarta to study further.
 Starting my second year, I found a part time job as a private teacher for junior high school and elementary students.
+When I almost finished my studies, I started to work full time in the IT field.

 I stayed working in jakarta for a few years, then moved to singapore to get a better job.